Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid eCommerce Forums](https://www.ecwid.com/forums/forumdisplay.php?f=19)

 == Changelog ==
+= 6.8.6 - Sep 11, 2019 =
+- Improvements for the "Store page speedup" feature.
+- Fixed update date synchronization of goods for the "Integrate with the site search" tool.
+- Minor fixes and improvements.

 = 6.8.5 - Jul 25, 2019 =
 - **Improvements for the "Store page speedup" feature.** If you haven’t tried the store speedup tool yet, please feel free to do so on the Ecwid/Advanced setting page in your WordPress admin backend.
 - **Several fixes and improvements for the "Import from WooCommerce" tool.**